Read the book: «12 Recipes of Adyghe Cuisine»

 Barbara Costikyan

 Thank you for choosing this book.
-You are welcome to the culinary journey in the North Caucasus!
-On the pages of this book, you find step-by-step instructions and information on how to prepare and serve the top-rated Adyghe dishes.
-The book also includes the lessons of the famous Adyghe chef Boris Kubatiev, wise tips of my grandmother, Adyghe proverbs, and food stories of the Adyghe people.
-I hope, the book 12 Recipes of Adyghe Cuisine will be interesting and useful for you.
+You are invited on a culinary journey through the North Caucasus!
+On the pages of this book, you will find step-by-step instructions and information on how to prepare and serve the top-rated Adyghe dishes.
+The book also includes the lessons of the famous Adyghe chef Boris Kubatiev, my grandmother’s wise tips, Adyghe proverbs, and food stories of the Adyghe people.
+I hope the book 12 Recipes of Adyghe Cuisine will be interesting and useful to you.

-Before I move on to the main content, I would like to draw your attention to the fact that the North Caucasian peoples – Circassians, Kabardians and Adygeyens – refer to themselves as Adyghe.
+Before I move on to the main content, I would like to draw your attention to the fact that the North Caucasian groups – Circassians, Kabardians and Adygeans – refer to themselves as Adyghe.
 The surrounding peoples, however, call them Circassians.
 Therefore, Adyghe cuisine is often called Circassian.

 The Success Formula

-I remembered this formula for the success of the Canadian business coach Ai Mo.
+I remembered this success formula taught by the Canadian business coach Ai Mo.
 When I want to learn something new, I look for the best teachers.
-Often the first, and sometimes the only, teachers are books.
-And these books can lead to the Masters.
-So, it happened to me.
-I wanted to know how diet affects health and I read books about it.
+Often the first – and sometimes the only – teachers are books.
+And these books can lead to true masters of the craft.
+That’s exactly what happened to me.
+I wanted to know how diet affects health, so I read books about it.
 These books led me to study the traditional cuisine of my people, who are famous for their health, longevity, and beauty.

 The Unique School

-The first and so far, the only Adyghe Culinary School was founded in 1994 in Nalchik, the capital of the North Caucasian Republic of Kabardino-Balkaria, by the Kabardian chef Boris Kubatiev.
-For several years, he traveled to the villages and cities of the North Caucasus, where the Adyghe people live, studying and collecting traditional recipes of Adyghe cuisine.
+The first – and so far, the only – Adyghe Culinary School was founded in 1994 in Nalchik, the capital of the North Caucasian Republic of Kabardino-Balkaria, by the Kabardian chef Boris Kubatiev.
+For several years, he traveled to the villages and cities of the North Caucasus, where the Adyghe people live, studying and collecting traditional recipes from Adyghe cuisine.

 The Adyghe Culinary School worked for eight years and over the years the famous chef has taught only 52 students.
 Boris Kubatiev taught no more than four students at a time.
 “A larger number of students will negatively affect the quality of practical classes,” he said.

-After Boris Kubatiev closed his school, he published two books with more than eight hundred recipes of Adyghe (Circassian) cuisine.
+After Boris Kubatiev closed his school, he published two books containing more than 800 recipes of Adyghe (Circassian) cuisine.

 The teacher asked us to call him just by his first name.
 In Russian, it is customary to address teachers by their first name and patronymic.
-But in the Kabardino-Circassian language, addressing only by first name is a polite way of addressing people, including teachers.
+But in the Kabardino-Circassian language, being called by first name alone is a polite way of addressing people, including teachers.
 The chef followed the rules of the Kabardino-Circassian language, and that made him different from other teachers.

 The Distance between Dreams